Exponential decay for the near-critical scaling limit of the planar Ising model: Introduction

 Following this observation, in two dimensions, conformal methods were applied extensively to Ising and Potts models, Brownian motion, the self-avoiding walk, percolation, and diffusion limited aggregation.
 The large body of knowledge and techniques that resulted goes under the name of Conformal Field Theory (CFT).
 The aspect of CFT most related to our work in this paper is a particular near-critical scaling limit of the two-dimensional Ising model believed to be related to the Lie algebra $E_8$ \cite{Zam89,Del04,BG11,MM12}, which we discuss in more detail below.

 In recent years, significant developments in two-dimensional critical phenomena have emerged in the mathematics literature.
-A very significant breakthrough was the introduction by Schramm \cite{Sch00} of the Schramm-Loewner Evolution (SLE) and its subsequent analysis and application to the scaling limit problem for several models, most notably by Lawler, Schramm and Werner \cite{LSW04}, and by Smirnov \cite{Smi01} (see also \cite{CN07}).
-The subsequent introduction of Conformal Loop Ensembles (CLEs) \cite{CN04,CN06,She09,SW12,Wer03}, which are collections of SLE-type, closed curves, provided an additional tool to analyze the scaling limit geometry of critical models.
+A major breakthrough was the introduction by Schramm \cite{Sch00} of the Schramm-Loewner Evolution (SLE) and its subsequent analysis and application to the scaling limit problem for several models, most notably by Lawler, Schramm and Werner \cite{LSW04}, and by Smirnov \cite{Smi01} (see also \cite{CN07}).
+The subsequent introduction of Conformal Loop Ensembles (CLEs) \cite{CN04,CN06,She09,SW12,Wer03}, which are collections of SLE-type closed curves, provided an additional tool to analyze the scaling limit geometry of critical models.
 Substantial progress in the rigorous analysis of the two-dimensional Ising model at criticality was made by Smirnov \cite{Smi10} with the introduction and scaling limit analysis of \emph{fermionic observables}, also known as \emph{discrete holomorphic observables} or \emph{holomorphic fermions}.
 These have proved extremely useful in studying the Ising model in finite geometries with boundary conditions and in establishing conformal invariance of the scaling limit of various quantities, including the energy density \cite{Hon10,HS13} and spin correlation functions \cite{CHI15}.
 (An independent derivation of critical Ising correlation functions in the plane was obtained in \cite{Dub11}.)

-In \cite{CGN15} (resp., \cite{CGN16}), it was shown that the critical Ising model (resp., near-critical model with external magnetic field $ha^{15/8}$) on the rescaled lattice $a\mathbb{Z}^2$ has a scaling limit $\Phi^h$ (denoted $\Phi^{\infty,h}$ in \cite{CGN16}) as $a\downarrow 0$.
-When $h=0$, $\Phi^0$ satisfies the expected conformal covariance properties \cite{CGN15}.
-When $h\neq 0$, it was expected (as stated in \cite{CGN15}) that the truncated correlations of the near-critical scaling limit would decay exponentially.
+In \cite{CGN15} (resp., \cite{CGN16}), it was shown that the critical Ising model (resp., near-critical model with external magnetic field $ha^{15/8}$) on the rescaled lattice $a\mathbb{Z}^2$ has a scaling limit $\Phi^0$ (resp., $\Phi^{h}$) as $a\downarrow 0$ --- denoted then by $\Phi^{\infty}$ (resp., $\Phi^{\infty, h}$). $\Phi^0$ satisfies the expected conformal covariance properties \cite{CGN15}.
+When $h\neq 0$, it was also expected (as stated in \cite{CGN15}) that the truncated correlations of the near-critical scaling limit would decay exponentially.
 In this paper, we give a proof of that statement and we rigorously verify that the critical exponent for how the correlation length diverges as $h\downarrow 0$ is $8/15$, together with the related scaling properties of $\Phi^h$.